 Participants will learn practical insights on:

-• The market forces shaping the news industry and how this affects newsroom operations
+The market forces shaping the news industry and how this affects changes in the newsroom

 Participants also benefit from the input and expertise of their fellow attendees through structured group discussions and interactive sessions.
 The collaborative and interactive nature of the programme helps participants build a network of peers they can turn to for advice long after the course ends.